skffaisal/IMS-project/README.md

 # IMS-project
-managing inventory of daily products
+managing inventory of daily products with no SQL data base